 In 2010, construction began on our signature par 3 hole.
 It would replace the old #2 hole which ran along the Old Guysborough Rd.
 Replacement of this hole was necessary to replace an aging green, and move the hole away from the adjacent road.
 This change would require a renumbering of the course layout as the new par 3 would become the 5th hole.

 Recent Upgrades to Our Golf Course

 In 2014, upgrades continued with the addition of a new pond at the corner of the dogleg on the 3rd hole making it a true par 5.
 Fortunately, during all this construction, there has been little disruption of play.
-Our next project will be to lengthen the 2nd hole (formerly the 3rd hole) with the construction of a new white tee adjacent to the old 2nd green.
-The approach to the 2nd green will also be widened to accommodate the increased length on this hole.
-2020 will see the opening of a new #1 green adding approximately 15 yards to the overall length of this hole.
+The 2nd hole (formerly the 3rd hole) was lengthened by adding a new tee adjacent to the old 2nd green.”

 You would expect the cost of playing this course would have increased dramatically over the years with all these improvements.
 However, you will find this is not the case.
 Our course is one of the more affordable layouts in the province.
 It was built with the intention of keeping golf affordable to the general public, and with that in mind we hope to continue making improvements in the future.